awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.UsageNotes.md

 ### AWS Command Line Interface<a name="DynamoDBLocal.Endpoint.CLI"></a>

 You can use the AWS Command Line Interface \(AWS CLI\) to interact with downloadable DynamoDB\.
-For example, you can use it to perform all the steps in [Creating Tables and Loading Sample Data](SampleData.md)\.
+For example, you can use it to perform all the steps in [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.

 To access DynamoDB running locally, use the `--endpoint-url` parameter\.
-The following is an example of using the AWS CLI to list the tables in DynamoDB on your computer:
+The following is an example of using the AWS CLI to list the tables in DynamoDB on your computer\.

 ```
 aws dynamodb list-tables --endpoint-url http://localhost:8000